crccheck/couchdb-funsize/README.md

 Intro
 =====
-couchdb-funsize takes a couchdb database and samples it to make a smaller database.
+couchdb-funsize is a simple python script takes a couchdb database and samples it to make a smaller database.
 This is useful if you're trying to test views and you're spending more time browsing YouTube while your views rebuild instead of working.
+It is designed to be run from the command line.
+If this script is near a .couchapprc file, it will use it.

 Usage
 =====